PrestaShop/docs/src/content/1.7/modules/concepts/pdf.md

 * `HTMLTemplateOrderSlip`
 * `HTMLTemplateSupplyOrderForm`

+{{% notice note %}}
-> If your shop is available for the European Union, the GDPR module *must* be installed
+If your shop is available for the European Union, the GDPR module *must* be installed.

-> This means you can generate another PDF thanks to the class named `HTMLTemplatePSGDPRModule`.
-This PDF will contains all the Customer Information.
+This means you can generate another PDF thanks to the class named `HTMLTemplatePSGDPRModule`.
+This PDF will contain all the Customer Information.
+{{% /notice %}}

 To guess the hook for each template, we can look at the `HTMLTemplate` abstract Class: